Smell Training is olfactory therapy

 Anyone with a smell disorder should speak with their doctor, as causes vary and can have an important impact on health.
 Anosmia is not always widely understood by GPs and this can be frustrating for patients.

 The best approach is to be informed about smell loss before your GP visit.
-The web resource Anosmia Awareness is a good place to start.
+This patient information booklet from the University of Dresden is a great resource.

 The “Hummel 4” method of smell training

 This method, proposed by Professor Thomas Hummel of Dresden University, involves smelling four essential oils twice a day for a few minutes.
 This is the original smell training method.

 The recommended oils are rose, eucalyptus, lemon and clove.
 You may not notice any smell in the beginning.
 The important thing is to concentrate on what you might smell.
 Your twice daily smell training should take just a few minutes.
 Be sure to pause in between odours to allow your nose a chance to rest in between.

 For post-viral patients, there can be a period of time when smells are distorted (known as parosmia) and anything you might smell might also be unlike what you are expecting to smell.
 This is quite normal, although very frustrating.
 The best advice for parosmia is to continue to smell train.
 The stimulation of your sense of smell is therapeutic and hastens the recovery process.

 You need to smell train for at least several months, and you need to do it daily.
 It helps to keep your smell training equipment somewhere handy where you will remember to use it frequently – for instance by your desk, in the bathroom, or in the kitchen.
 For full details, look here.

 Will smell training work for me?